dnvriend/study-sbt/README.md

 ```

 ### SourceGenerators
-The [sourceGenerators](https://github.com/sbt/sbt/blob/0.13/main/src/main/scala/sbt/Keys.scala#L115) setting defines a list of
+The [sourceGenerators](https://github.com/sbt/sbt/blob/1.0.x/main/src/main/scala/sbt/Keys.scala#L180) setting defines a list of
 tasks that generate sources.
-A source generation task should generate sources in a subdirectory of `sourceManaged`
-and return a sequence of files generated.
+A source generation task should generate sources in a subdirectory of `sourceManaged` and return a sequence of files generated.

 The key to add the task to is called `sourceGenerators`.
-Because we want to add the task, and not the value after its execution,
-we use `taskValue` instead of the usual `value`.
-It should be scoped according to whether the generated files are main (Compile)
-or test (Test) sources.
+Because we want to add the task, and not the value after its execution we use `taskValue` instead of the usual `value`.
+It should be scoped according to whether the generated files are main (Compile) or test (Test) sources.

 For example, lets say we want to generate an `BuildInfo.scala` file that contains information about our build.
 We can do the following: